algosup/2022-2023-project-4-game-design-Team-6/Documents/TestPlan.md

 # Defect Management

-To report bugs or defects effectively found in the project, a markdown file named "[Bug Database](BugDatabase.md)" has been created.
+The bugs or defects found in the project will be reported in the [GitHub issues tab](https://github.com/algosup/2022-2023-project-4-game-design-Team-6/issues)).

-For each report, this information will be needed:
-- Index

-- Reporter
-    - The person reporting the issue

-- Date
-    - The date of the report

 - Description
     - Description of the bug, as detailed as possible